coverclock/com-diag-hazer/README.md

 Thanks to Charles F. F. Karney for his MIT licensed geographiclib.

+Thank you to Kathy Kadnuck of the Valley Water District, who, thanks to her collection of infrastructure survey maps, helped me to determine the location of an old NGS survey marker in my neighborhood which, apparently, had been buried under a sidewalk as part of a development in the past few decades.
+(Remarkably, it is not illegal to landscape over an NGS survey marker.
+It's merely illegal to remove or damage them.
+If a municipality needs to find the marker for official business, be prepared to have your landscaping back-hoe'ed up.)

 A big thank you to Brad Gabbard, a professional surveyor with Flatirons, Inc., a surveying, engineering, and geomatics firm located in Boulder Colorado.
 Mr. Gabbard generously shared some results off